Everything You Need to Know About Lumpectomy

 • Bruising or swelling under the arm

-• Tingling or mild pain in the arm, armpit, or shoulder (may improve over time, but some changes may also be permanent or last a long time)
+• Tingling or mild pain in the arm, armpit, or shoulder

-Treatment after breast-conserving surgery
+Treatment after a lumpectomy

-Breast reconstruction surgery after breast-conserving surgery
+Breast reconstruction surgery after a lumpectomy

-Undergoing BCS can be a difficult experience, as it may lead to changes in the size and shape of your breasts.
+Undergoing a lumpectomy can be a difficult experience, as it may lead to changes in the size and shape of your breasts.
 It is important to keep in mind that reconstructive surgery may be an option to minimize any changes and improve symmetry for the affected and unaffected breasts, respectively.
 This may involve making adjustments to the affected breast or reducing the size of the unaffected one.

 Share this article: